 Animal Colors and Patterns

 The unique colors and patterns of animals have inspired many outfits in the fashion industry to the creation of a display screen of e-readers.
 In this camp students will learn how different animals see color and use color to survive and communicate with other animals in their ecosystem.
 Students will learn concepts by using light experiments, art projects, reviewing nature documentaries, and designing a prototype using colors and patterns to solve an issue in their community.
 Also meet some new animal friends that will visit.
 If you love animals or want to be a vet this camp is for you!
-This class will be taught by Marshall biology professor (and mother of 4) Dr. Jackie Fannin, and long time WVSA staff, Jordan Holman!
+This class will be taught by long-time educator and veteran Jim Meers, and long-time WVSA staff, Jordan Holman!